jleondia/jleondia.github.io/_pages/research.md

 <details>
   <summary>Abstract</summary><p>
   This paper provides evidence on the effect of fiscal stimulus on economic activity for countries with different degrees of institutional quality.
-For a panel of 113 countries during the period 1988-2017, we find evidence that an increment of 1% in government consumption yields a sizable, persistent and stable increase in economic activity of 0.9% in countries with higher institutional quality.
+For a panel of 113 countries during the period 1988-2017, we find evidence that an increment of 1% in government consumption yields a sizable, persistent and stable increase in economic activity of 0.9% in countries with higher institutional quality. <p>
 </details>

 ## Publications <!-- New line here... -->